by Pastor Bob Burridge ©2014, 2025 – Acts 17:30

 God holds us morally accountable and will judge all men through Jesus Christ.

-In his sovereign plan, God’s endurance of sinners plays a part in demonstrating his wrath, power, justice, and patience.
+In his sovereign plan, God’s endurance of sinners demonstrates his wrath, power, justice, and patience.
 It would be wrong to assume that God’s patience meant he didn’t care.
 In Romans 9:22 Paul wrote, “What if God, desiring to show his wrath and to make known his power, has endured with much patience vessels of wrath prepared for destruction?”

-While God withholds his judgment, some by grace are brought to repentance and become redeemed children of God.
+While God withholds his judgment, some by grace are brought to repentance to become redeemed children of God.
 The rest continue in their sin with no gratitude to God for restraining his wrath.
 Those left to their own natural disobedience show more clearly how deserved God’s judgment is.
-This theme was enlarged upon by Paul early in the Book of Romans.
-Romans 2:4-5 says, “Or do you presume on the riches of his kindness and forbearance and patience, not knowing that God’s kindness is meant to lead you to repentance?
+This theme was enlarged upon by Paul in Romans 2:4-5.
+It says, “Or do you presume on the riches of his kindness and forbearance and patience, not knowing that God’s kindness is meant to lead you to repentance?
 But because of your hard and impenitent heart you are storing up wrath for yourself on the day of wrath when God’s righteous judgment will be revealed.”

 God makes it clear that all need to repent.
 There are three things we are told to tell unbelievers.